instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 **YHA (Youth Hostels Association) Australia** offers student-friendly communal accommodation, especially useful for short-term stays or when you first arrive.

-* **Locations**: YHA has major city hostels in Sydney, Brisbane, Melbourne, and more — many of which welcome students.
+* **Locations**: YHA has major city hostels in Sydney, Brisbane, Melbourne, and more, many of which welcome students.
 * **Living Style**: Shared dorm-style rooms or private rooms, communal kitchens, shared dining and coworking spaces.
 * **Cost**: Very competitive, especially for short-term stays (weeks, not months), making YHA ideal for students arriving before settling into a longer-term co-living arrangement.
 * **Community Vibe**: As hostels, YHA places are social and transient, so they’re great for meeting new people, but less stable than purpose-built student co-living.